Flexi-Digital/open-data/README.md

 # Flexi Digital Open Data

-## Open Data Endpoints
+## Open Data Endpoint
-- https://open.flexidigital.co.uk/oa/?afterTimestamp=0 - a feed of leagues from flexiapp.co.uk
+https://open.flexidigital.co.uk/oa/ - a feed of sessions from flexiapp.co.uk

 ## Standards
-- The data feeds are published to conform to [OpenActive Realtime Paged Data Exchange 0.2.3](https://www.openactive.io/realtime-paged-data-exchange/0.2.3/).
+- The data feed is published to conform to [OpenActive Realtime Paged Data Exchange 0.2.3](https://www.openactive.io/realtime-paged-data-exchange/0.2.3/) and [OpenActive Modelling Opportunity Data](https://www.openactive.io/modelling-opportunity-data/), using features from the [OpenActive Beta Namespace](https://www.openactive.io/ns-beta/).
-- The activity list is published to conform to [OpenActive Modelling Opportunity Data](https://www.openactive.io/modelling-opportunity-data/).

 ## Issues, Questions and Comments
-Please raise any issues, questions or comments as a [new issue in this repository](https://github.com/gomammoth/opendata/issues).
+Please raise any issues, questions or comments as a [new issue in this repository](https://github.com/Flexi-Digital/open-data/issues).

 ## Changelog
 | Date | Changes |
 |---|---|
 | 10/07/2017 | Initial version published |